 Those crazy Brits can’t go a moment without consuming a beverage.
 Tea during the day, wine, beer or liquor at night.
 The most famous English beers are ales and stouts.
 Spiked ciders are another popular drink for those who enjoy something different.
 From pubs to nightclubs, England’s got it all.

 Sing high and loud in a drunken stupor throughout the highlands of Scotland.
-Scottish beers have been in existence for some 5,000 years and the whiskey is cold and smooth.
-For something unique try the Drambuie, “The Drink that Satisfies,” which is a scotch whiskey.
+Scottish beers have been in existence for some 5,000 years and the whisky is cold and smooth.
+For something unique try the Drambuie, “The Drink that Satisfies,” which is a scotch whisky.
 Visitor warning: avoid swimming, apparently the Loch Ness monster attacks not-so-smart drunks who decide to take a late-night swim.